Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

 Cullaloe Hills and Follies

-Turning right at this points takes the walker directly to Cullaloe Temple.
-However, by turning left it is possible to add an optional loop around the back of the hills with views across the open countryside to the north.
-From the temple continue in a north east direction to reach a Y junction.
-At this point the left hand fork heads directly to Cullaloe Temple via a grassy and sometimes wet path.
+Turning right at this points takes the walker to the interesting folly of Cullaloe Temple.
+After the temple continue in a north east direction to reach a Y junction.
+At this point follow the left hand fork to the 2nd folly of Cullaloe Tower via a grassy and sometimes wet path.

 If starting from this point, please do not block the forestry gate as access may be required for large vehicles.
 There is only parking for about 3 cars without blocking the gate.